limefrogyank/D2LOffice/README.md

 While I use D2L myself, there's no reason this couldn't work with other LMS's.
 While it's not currently setup as a generic interface, that's something that I tried to keep in mind when designing the app.

+FYI, this does *not* require an API key for D2L.
+This app will login to D2L using *your* credentials (entered into the setup screen) and will grab the temporary API key that the webpage client uses for changing backend stuff.
+A WebView was required for this to happen, hence the MAUI native part of the app.
+The rest of it is written using Blazor so that HTML renders nicely without having to have multiple WebViews.

 ![image](https://github.com/user-attachments/assets/f5d22f10-c29f-446e-b687-a31c39de3c52)

 ![image](https://github.com/user-attachments/assets/3ddb4835-7417-481d-bcd9-507011d4a308)